crackerfly/SingBox-Formula/README.md

 if it repeats continuously **and** the node count stays at 0.

 **Q: Save & Apply used to hang — is that fixed?**
 Yes.
-The service reconciles its running state in a detached background step, so the reload trigger returns immediately and *Save & Apply* does not stall.
+The config reload only regenerates `config.yaml` (it never starts/stops from inside the reload trigger), so it returns immediately and *Save & Apply* does not stall.
+The LuCI page then waits for the commit to land (via the config mtime) and restarts the converter when enabled — so changed settings actually take effect — or stops it when disabled.

+**Q: Refresh / Check / Update returned a toast instantly — did anything actually happen?**
+Yes.
+These operations run in the background so a slow subscription provider can never stall the page or hit the ubus timeout.
+Progress appears live in the Recent Update Log, the buttons stay disabled while an operation runs, and a toast reports the real result when it finishes.

 **Q: Does this run sing-box?**
 No. It only produces the profile.
 Install a runtime such as